beyond-decentralized/AIRport/apis/air-traffic-control/doc/query/raw.md

 <!-- /TOC -->
 ## Summary

-Raw queries are defined by the users.
+Raw queries are defined by the userAccounts.
 Every query starts as an update query.
 All Raw queries are accessed via either the query objects or via the central db accessor.